gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 They picked their way hurriedly toward higher ground.
-It brought them closer to the highway, but Maddy decided wearily that she was less afraid of Lasercase and the other bots than she was of something that could survive in the polluted river.
+It brought them closer to the highway, but Maddy decided wearily that she was less afraid of Lasercase and the other bots than she was of anything that could survive in the polluted river.

-"I'm hungry," Sindy complained.
+"I'm hungry," Sindy whined.

-Well, I'm---"
+"Well, I—"
 Maddy stopped herself.
 There was no point snapping at her little sister.
 "I'm hungry too," she continued gently,